How many Muslims are there in the United States?

 Co-Director, Center for the Study of Global Christianity

 Despite our name – the Center for the Study of Global Christianity – we also research other world religions.
 In fact, we track 18 major categories of religion in every country of the world (there’s 234 countries).
 That’s a lot of work!
-I won’t write a blog post for every religion in every country (that would be over 4,000 posts, in case you’re wondering), but Muslims in the USA are a particularly tricky population to count and there are a lot of opinions out there.
+I won’t write a blog post for every religion in every country (that would be over 4,000 posts, in case you’re wondering), but Muslims in the USA are a particularly tricky population to count.
 Unlike many other Western nations, the United States does not ask a religion question on its population census, making it hard to estimate how many people belong to each religious group.
 Fortunately, there are a lot of other sources out there, like surveys, polls, and data on ethnic groups.

 The American Muslim population today is divided into two groups, immigrants and converts.
 African Americans began converting to Islam in the mid-20th century.
 A key issue for Muslim immigrants in the USA is the conflict between traditional Islamic values and integration into mainstream US society.
 In some ways the struggle for black Muslims is similar as they try to define what it means to be both black and Muslim, and if their kind of Islam is the same as what immigrants from Africa and Asia bring.
 Interactions between indigenous and immigrant Muslims has always been a sensitive issue.
 For the most part, the immigrant community, proportionately far wealthier and with access to greater resources than blacks, has focused on Muslims overseas and have paid little or no attention to the racism or financial problems faced by black Muslim communities.
 At the same time, black Islam has always different from more mainstream Sunni Islam, especially with the creation of groups like the Moorish Science Temple and the Nation of Islam.